-20 Unexpected Ways to Keep Your House Warm This Winter
+18 Hacks to Help Keep Your House Warm This Winter

 If you have furniture blocking the radiators, you’re blocking heat from getting into the room.
 Move the couch away from the radiator and the room should warm up faster.
-Hide an ugly radiator with these 12 clever cover ideas.
+If you were using furniture to hide the radiator, you can always install a radiator cover to camouflage it while still allowing it to distribute heat.

-Rugs not only work to style a room, but they also do a good job of keeping your feet toasty if you have tile or hardwood flooring.
-Consider these 16 ways to warm up a cold room.
+Area rugs not only work to style a room, but they also do a good job of keeping your feet warm if you have tile or hardwood flooring.

 Are the Dampers Open?